Inf0eSec/THM-SimpleCTF/README.md

 **Task 1 -  Simple CTF**

 The fisrt step I took in this challenge was to conduct a port scan to identify open ports and running services.
-I set the -A flag for an noisy aggressive scan and the -oA flag to output all data collated to a file for future reference.
+I set the -A flag for a noisy, aggressive, scan and the -oA flag to output all data collated to a file for future reference.

 **How many services are running under port 1000?**